Attraction-enhanced emergence of friction in colloidal matter

-In this Letter, we quantitatively relate local coordination to particle-level frictional arrest in an attractive colloidal model system.
-We reveal that intermittent frictional contacts between pairs of neighbouring particles give rise to an exponential slowdown of the orientational dynamics of a particle with increasing coordination number.
+In this work, we establish a quantitative relation between the local environment of a particle, as quantified by its coordination number, and particle-level frictional arrest in an attractive colloidal model system.
+In particular, we reveal that rolling constraints, due to intermittent frictional contacts between pairs of neighbouring particles, give rise to an exponential slowdown of the orientational dynamics of a particle with increasing coordination number.
 Importantly, our results show that the amount of interparticle friction between pairs of bonded particles can be controllably tuned by varying the strength of the attractive interactions.
-This is a key step towards using frictional interactions in engineering the properties of colloidal materials.
+This opens up avenues towards using frictional interactions in engineering the properties of colloidal materials.

 In our experiments, we use recently developed colloidal particles~\cite{yanagishima2021particle,kamp2021contact}, known as OCULI particles~\cite{yanagishima2021particle}, which have a uniform composition and a non-uniform fluorescence profile [Fig.~\ref{fig:fig1}(a)].
-In particular, these OCULI particles feature an off-centre core, labelled with a complementary fluorescent marker, and a non-fluorescent outer layer that enables the simultaneous tracking of both the centroid positions \emph{and the orientations} of all spheres in three dimensions.
-Crucially, this provides unprecedented access to frictional interactions between individual particles~\cite{yanagishima2021particle} as the particles' orientations rapidly randomise without interparticle contact, whilst the orientational relaxation is significantly slowed down upon making frictional contact.
-Note that with `frictional contact' we mean any type of interaction that constraints rotational motion due to friction, which can arise from solid friction~\cite{lin2015hydrodynamic,guy2015towards}, but may also be hydrodynamic in nature~\cite{jamali2019alternative,wang2020hydrodynamic}.
+In particular, these OCULI particles feature an off-centre core, labelled with a complementary fluorescent marker, and a non-fluorescent outer layer that enables the simultaneous tracking of both the centroid positions \emph{and the orientations} of all spheres in three dimensions up to particle-particle contact.
+This unique feature allows us to quantitatively study rolling constraints between individual particles due to frictional interactions~\cite{yanagishima2021particle}.
+Specifically, the particles' orientations rapidly randomise without interparticle contact, whilst the orientational relaxation is significantly slowed down upon making frictional contact.
+Note that with `frictional contact' we mean any type of interaction that constrains rotational motion due to friction, which can arise from solid-solid friction~\cite{lin2015hydrodynamic,guy2015towards}, but may also be hydrodynamic in nature~\cite{jamali2019alternative,wang2020hydrodynamic}.
+Importantly, as friction is monitored through orientational relaxation, this allows for investigation of friction related to rolling and torsion, but not sliding.